 Turkish Red Lentil Soup is the most famous soup of Turkish cuisine.
 The main ingredients of this delicious soup are red lentils, flour, butter, onion, carrot, and potato.
 We called it ‘Mercimek Çorbası’ and for me, it is the king of soups.
 In Turkish cuisine, soups have a very special place and you can consider soups as the Ambassador food of our table.

-We Turks love to consume soups since thousands of years.
+We; Turks, love to eat soups for thousands of years.
 It is a heritage from our forefathers.
 You can find this special and delicious soup where ever you go in Turkey from south to north and east to west.
 It has unbelievable popularity even outside Turkish borders.

-Most people around the globe think that Turkish cuisine is famous with stuffed meals, kebabs, deserts, mezes and many other foods and no one mention the importance of soups in our daily life.
-In my opinion, soups have even more importance than the most of the other foods in our cuisine.
+Most people around the globe think that Turkish cuisine is famous for its stuffed meals, kebabs, desserts, mezes, and pastry; however, no one mentions the importance of soups in our daily life.
+In my opinion, soups have even more important than most of the other foods in our cuisine.

-I know that tourists are only thinking to eat kebab varieties when they come to Turkey; however I strongly recommend you to try Turkish soups especially ‘Mercimek Çorbası’ before you start to eat your main dish.
-Most of the restaurants in Turkey offer ‘Mercimek Çorbası’ in their menus because it is the most wanted soup of all time in Turkey.
+I know that tourists are only thinking to eat kebab varieties when they come to Turkey; however, I strongly recommend you to try Turkish soups especially Lentil Soup before you start to eat your main dish.
+Most of the restaurants in Turkey offer Lentil Soup in their menus because it is the most wanted soup of all time in Turkey.

 Turkish Red Lentil Soup

 - 1 cup Red Lentils

 - 3 tbsp Butter